Matching on Generalized Propensity Scores with Continuous Exposures: Data Application

-Figure~\ref{ER} shows the average causal exposure-response function.
-To our knowledge, this is the first exposure-response curve assessing the effects of long-term \PM\ on all-cause mortality using a causal inference approach to account for measured confounders, which provides the most robust evidence to date of the causal link in environmental epidemiology.
-We find an consistently harmful causal relationship between mortality and long-term \PM\ exposures across the range of annual average \PM\ (2.76--17.16 \textmu g/m$^3$) in the entire Medicare enrollees across the continental US from 2000 to 2016.
-There is currently an increasing interest in studying the effect of \PM \ exposures at lower levels \citep{villeneuve2015long,shi2016low,di2017air}.
-Our results are consistent with recent epidemiological studies reporting a strong association between long-term exposure to \PM\ and adverse health outcomes at low exposure levels.
-Importantly, the curve is steeper at exposure levels lower than the current standards, indicating aggravated harmful effects at exposure levels even below the national standards.
-By implementing a univariate Poisson regression on the matched set, we find each 10 \textmu g/m$^3$ increase of exposure level of annual average \PM\ causes an approximately $7.0\%$ increase in all-cause mortality rate.
+Figure~\ref{ER} shows the average causal ERF in mortality rate (left panel) and its transformation in hazard ratio (right panel).
+For the hazard ratio, we defined the baseline rate as the estimated average mortality rate corresponding to an exposure level equal to the 1\% quantile of \PM\ exposures (i.e., 2.76 \mugm).
+To our knowledge, this is the first exposure-response curve assessing the effects of long-term \PM\ on all-cause mortality using a causal inference approach to account for measured confounders, which provides strong evidence of the causal link.
+We find a consistently harmful effect of long-term \PM\ exposure on mortality across the range of annual average \PM\ (2.76--17.16 \textmu g/m$^3$) for the entire dataset including Medicare enrollees from 2000 to 2016 across the continental US.
+Importantly, the curve is steeper at exposure levels lower than the current national standards (annual average $\leq 12$ \textmu g/m$^3$), indicating aggravated harmful effects at exposure levels even below the national standards.
+By implementing a univariate Poisson regression on the matched dataset, we find that each 10 \textmu g/m$^3$ increase of exposure level of annual average \PM\ causes an approximately $7.0\%$ increase in the all-cause mortality rate.
+We also implement the non-parametric DR approach proposed by \cite{kennedy2017non} on the same observational dataset.
+We find that both the GPS matching estimator and non-parametric DR estimator provide an exposure-response curve with similar shapes (see Section S.4.3 of the Supplementary Materials for more details).
+The data analysis took approximately $6$ hours to complete using the Research Computing Environment with two clusters of $64$ CPU cores and $500$ GB memory.
+The computational effort is shown in Section S.5 of the Supplementary Materials.